odoe/odoenet/markdown-pages/blog/vue-jsapi-calcite/index.md

   },
 ```

 I like the fluent API here, but took me a while to find the right order to do everything.
 The resolve-url-loader API has changed a bit since I last used it, so took me a while to figure out the renames/redirects for looking for files.
 But once I got this down, it was smooth sailing... well, as smooth as working on something like this could be.
+This isn't the fault of VueJS, more of just trying to optimize for a sass build.
+These cli tools are great for simplicity sake, until you need to do just a bit more.
+But I'll hand it to vue-cli, they make extensibility pretty easy.

+## Summary

+I have to admit, this was a very specific combination of tooling I was asked about.
+It took a little elbow grease for me to figure it all out, but hopefully, if you find yourself working with these tools, this will help you out.

+I put a repo of this project together [here](https://github.com/odoe/vue-jsapi-calcite).
+You can watch a video on the subject below.

+<iframe width="100%" height="350" src="https://www.youtube.com/embed/os1BvdRo6Hk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>